CPAN-Security/security.metacpan.org/docs/guides/random-data-for-security.md

 Since this is a wrapper around the operating system's random data source, there is no worry about child processes with the same parent returning the same data (i.e., it is "fork safe").

+### Crypt::SysRandom

+[Crypt::SysRandom](https://metacpan.org/pod/Crypt::SysRandom) is a pure-perl module for reading from `/dev/urandom` or the [Win32::API](https://metacpan.org/pod/Win32::API) random function call.

+To obtain 256-bits (32 bytes) of data:

+    use Crypt::SysRandom qw( random_bytes );

+    my $bytes = random_bytes(32);

+Likewise, since this is also a wrapper around the operating system's random data source, there is no worry about child processes with the same parent returning the same data (i.e., it is "fork safe").

+If [Crypt::SysRandom::XS](https://metacpan.org/pod/Crypt::SysRandom::XS) is installed, it will use that to retrieve random bytes from system calls.
+Note there may be issues when requesting more than 256 bytes on some systems when using the XS module.

 ### Sys::GetRandom